 The Plan does not require you or your covered dependents to designate a primary care provider (PCP).
-You and your covered dependents may seek treatment from any physician or professional provider without referral by a PCP.

 Membership Card

 After enrolling, you and your covered dependents will receive your benefit ID card which will include your employer and identification numbers, and instructions for medical necessity pre-certification.
 You will need to present your card each time you receive services from a physician or professional provider.
 If you lose your benefit ID card, we will issue a replacement.
 Contact the plan administrator at 888-276-4732, or by requesting through the www.Ascendtowholeness.org website.